daniele77/daniele77.github.io/_drafts/types-back-to-the-basis.md

 tags: [design, C++]
 ---

-Lately, I had to choose a C++ library to use for an industrial product I'm developing.
+Lately, I had to choose a C++ library to use for an industrial product I'm working on.
-I found what it seemed the best fit (according to some constraint I had), however some choices of the author left me bewildered about the library interface.
+I found what it seemed the best fit (according to some constraint I had), however, some choices of the author left me bewildered about the library interface.
-And not just me, since in the issue tracker I found other suggestion to improve the interface.
+And not just me, since in the issue tracker I found other suggestions to improve the interface.

-Let me be clear: that's a good and useful modern C++ library, that does what it claim to do.
+Don't get me wrong: it's a good and useful modern C++ library, that does what it claims to do.
-I'm just using it as an example to make some consideration for a broader point of view.
+I'm just using it as an example to make some considerations for a broader point of view.

 So, let's review some things that I had done in a different way.

+## What do 10 and 11 mean?

-The library deals with a protocol, and the user have to specify the protocol version in every message he wants to send (and this already could be improved).
+The library deals with a protocol, and the user has to specify the protocol version in every message he wants to send (and this already could be improved).
 The supported protocol versions are v.
 1.0 and 1.1 (guess what protocol we're speaking about? :-) so, in the public interface, the author provides an `int` to set the version, where the valid values are `10` and `11` (checked at runtime with an `assert`).

 It works.
-When you learn to use the library, you look at the examples that come with it, see something like this:
+If you look at the examples that come with the library, you see something like this:

 {% highlight cpp %}
 msg.version = 11;
 {% endhighlight %}

 and you understand immediately how it works.

 Everything's fine, then?
-Well yes, the library is usable, but the interface could be improved a bit, in terms both of readability and extensibility but, above all, to avoid bugs.
+Well yes, the library is usable, but the interface could be improved a bit, both in terms of readability and extensibility but, above all, to avoid bugs.

-I suggested using an `enum class` instead of a `int`.
+I suggested using an `enum class` instead of an `int`.
 Something like that:

 {% highlight cpp %}
 enum class Version { http_1_0, http_1_1 };
 {% endhighlight %}

-this is clear and extensible, and it's not too much code to write for the library's author.
+this is clear and extensible, and it's not too much code to write by the library's author.

-If the implementation really requires an `int` (but I guess the author used an integer as a simple label, see later) you can even use:
+If the implementation really requires an `int` (but I guess the author used an integer as a simple label, see later) you can add the type specifier and the initializers:

 {% highlight cpp %}
 enum class Version: int { http_1_0 = 10, http_1_1 = 11 };
 {% endhighlight %}

+(the type specifier is int by default, so it could be ommitted).

 <p style="background-color:yellow;">ecco: aveva bisogno di un'etichetta ma ha usato un int (la cosa più semplice). le etichette sono enum, non int e non stringhe</p>

-Together with other users, I proposed to the author to switch to an `enum`, but he refused argumenting with:
+Together with other users, I proposed to the author to switch to an `enum` / `enum class`, but he refused, replying:

 > Really, 10 and 11 are "so different" from 1.0 and 1.1?<br>
 > [...]<br>
 >  A label is just a label, how is http_1_0 any different from just 10?
 It seems like that is just gratuitously
 > adding identifiers.
 My intent is to keep this simple, without over-engineering when possible.

 Yes, I indeed think that 10 and 11 are so different from 1.0 and 1.1.
-But not because of the point after the first 1, @@@piuttosto because I think a numeric type (e.g., int) has a different meaning than a label.
+And not because of the period between the two numbers, but rather because I think a numeric type (e.g., int) has a different meaning than a label.
+The author admits that he need a *label*, but I would rather not use an int for that purpose.
+<span style="background-color:yellow;">[elaborate]</span>
 When you look at an interface, the right type can tell you at first sight which values are valid.
 When you read the code, you understand straight away what `Version::http_1_1` means, as opposed to 11.

-Moreover, think at the general case: if I had to handle versions 1.13 and 11.3, how can I differentiate them using the current mapping?
+Moreover, think of the general case: if I had to handle versions 1.13 and 11.3, how can I differentiate them using the current mapping?
-At minimum, there will be some ambiguity in the usage.
+At the very least, there will be some ambiguity in the usage.

 The author wrote that introducing the enum was "gratuitously adding identifiers" and that he wants to keep the library simple, without over-engineering.
-The reality is that using an enum is not gratuitous, it's useful, and by using an `int` instead of an `enum` he's not keeping simple the library, but more complex and error-prone for the users.
+The reality is that using an enum is not gratuitous but useful, and by using an `int` instead of an `enum` he's not keeping simple the library, but more complex and error-prone for the users.
 C'mon, it's not much work using the `enum`, it doesn't even add any overhead.
-Instead, you can also remove the runtime assert with the version check here and there: of course, when you have *labels* instead of *int*s, the checks are moved from run-time to compile-time.
-Isn't this the first rule we learn with C++?
+On the contrary: you can also remove the runtime assert with the version check here and there: because, when you have *labels* instead of *int*s, checks are moved from run-time to compile-time.
+Isn't this the first rule we learned with C++?
-I believe that as a library author, one should provide the best interface possible, hiddening the hacks internally.
+I believe that as a library author, one should provide the best interface possible, hiding the hacks internally.
-Even when that means writing lot of code (but this was not the case!), because the meaning of a library is to factor complex and repetitive code in one unique place, so that each user does not need to repeat that code.
+Even when that means writing a lot of code (and this was not the case!) because the meaning of a library is to factor complex and repetitive code in one unique place, so that each user does not need to repeat that code.
 After all, a library is written once but used many times :-)